adaltas/node-nikita/src/context.coffee.md

       run = (options, callback) ->
         options = todos.shift() unless options
-        unless options # Nothing more to do in current queue if stack.length is 0
+        unless options # Nothing more to do in current queue if callback
-            obj.options.domain?.removeListener 'error', domain_on_error
-          if callback
             callback todos.err
           else
-            throw todos.err if stack.length is 0 and todos.err and todos.throw_if_error
+            throw todos.err if not killed and stack.length is 0 and todos.err and todos.throw_if_error
+          if stack.length is 0
+            obj.options.domain?.removeListener 'error', domain_on_error
           return
         org_options = options
         options = enrich_options options